-A Victorian Railway Carriage converted into a small holiday cottage sleeps 2, set in a pretty private garden with ample parking that leads into a three acre Apple Orchard.
-Ideal for couples, semi rural location on the edge of the village of Wisbech St Mary, pets welcome.
+A Victorian Railway Carriage converted into a small holiday cottage sleeps 2, set in a pretty private garden with ample parking that leads into a three acre field.
+Ideal for couples, semi-rural location on the edge of the village of Wisbech St Mary.
+Pets welcome.

 The accommodation consists of Conservatory, fully fitted Kitchen / Diner with hob, oven, microwave, fridge / freezer and washing machine.
 Lounge with Sky freesat and Freeview digital television, dvd player, cd player, unlimited Wi-Fi and electric fire.
 Double bedroom, Bathroom with bath and shower.
 Storage central heating, pets welcome.

 The village is three miles from Wisbech which is a Fenland Market Town with fine Georgian architecture, the Brinks and the Crescent display the Town's wealth of heritage.

 Peckover House and gardens ( National Trust ) Octavia Hill museum and Elgoods brewery and gardens which are open to the public.